spike1292/rxjs-typescript-training/readme.md

 In order for the counter to actually count, we will need a signal on a fixed interval to update the count.
 RxJS offers an Observable creation method called `timer` [(docs)](https://rxjs.dev/api/index/function/timer) [(marbles)](https://rxmarbles.com/#timer).
 The goal in this step is to start a `timer` observable whenever `start` is pressed, and to stop it whenever `pause` is pressed.
 If you look at the [starting scenario](./src/index.ts) you will see we have an observable that emits when either `start` or `pause` is clicked.
 At the moment it only logs this to the console, use the `switchMap` [(docs)](https://rxjs.dev/api/operators/switchMap) [(marbles)](https://rxmarbles.com/#switchMap) operator to switch to a `timer` observable whenever `start` is clicked, when `pause` is clicked you can use the `NEVER` [(docs)](https://rxjs.dev/api/index/const/NEVER) observable to stop emitting values.

-When implemented correctly the start button is clicked the counter will start counting up from `0`, _pause_ will pause the timer at it's current value, and _start_ will restart it from `0`.
+When implemented correctly when the start button is clicked the counter should start counting up from `0`, _pause_ will pause the timer at its current value, and _start_ will restart it from `0`.

 ## 02 - Maintain Interval State